High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 If you want a lower-carb chicken rice bowl, you have a few options.

-- Use half rice and half cauliflower rice
+- Use half rice and half cauliflower rice (cuts carbs to about 28g per serving)

 - Double the broccoli